JeremyOmwenga/Financial-forecast/README.md

 # Financial Forecasting Model

 ## Overview
-This project implements a financial forecasting model using Long Short-Term Memory (LSTM) Recurrent Neural Networks to predict stock prices.
+This project implements a financial forecasting model using Long Short-Term Memory (LSTM) Recurrent Neural Networks to forecast stock prices.
+LSTM proved the most accurate compared to Random Forest and Naive Bayes.
 The model is deployed through a Streamlit web application that provides an interactive interface for viewing stock information and forecasts.

 ## Features
 - Real-time stock data fetching using Yahoo Finance API